Distressed Wood Flooring: The Journey to Aged Perfection

 Style Tips for Distressed Wood Flooring

 In line with today’s more eclectic approach to interior design, distressed wood floors can also look fabulous in contemporary homes.
-White washed and ashen designs such as Berkeley White Oak or Montana are perfectly suited to the on-trend pastel schemes found in Scandinavian-inspired interiors and they feature extra rustic details for an interesting twist.
+White washed and ashen designs such as Berkeley White Oak or Grey are perfectly suited to the on-trend pastel schemes found in Scandinavian-inspired interiors and they feature extra rustic details for an interesting twist.

-Warmer and darker tones such as Burnt and Reclaim lend themselves to dreamy palettes of teal, emerald green and bronze or can capture fantastic contrast in minimal rooms.
+Warmer and darker tones such as Burnt and Cellar lend themselves to dreamy palettes of teal, emerald green and bronze or can capture fantastic contrast in minimal rooms.
 Modern interior schemes and traditional Berkeley floors really do make an exciting combination.

 To really enhance the natural feel of the floor and your room, try an organic theme.
 Feature lots of lovely greenery with house plants, cushions and decorative accessories to bring in the feel of the fresh outdoors.
-Break up bright colors and add contrast to the look with strong dashes of black – a shade that makes great company for the dark black streaks found in Berkeley floors.
+Break up bright colours and add contrast to the look with strong dashes of black – a shade that makes great company for the dark black streaks found in Berkeley floors.

 Explore more distressed wood flooring designs over on our Berkeley page.